Our History |

 Writers' club member Betsy Haskell scripted a spin-off of the annual outdoor drama titled A Christmas at Knox Inn.
 The two-act play, which featured characters from the original drama, made its debut in December 1993.
 Productions were staged at the Little Theater in the Hampton B. Allen Library, and at Ansonville, Lilesville, Morven, Peachland-Polkton and Wadesboro elementary schools.

-Scene from In 2001, a second spinoff, A Wedding at Knox Inn, written by Sandra Bruney, was staged as a dinner theater at First United Methodist Church.
+In 2001, a second spinoff, A Wedding at Knox Inn, written by Sandra Bruney, was staged as a dinner theater at First United Methodist Church.
 To kick off the Yuletide in 2001, A Christmas at Knox Inn was encored as a dinner theater at FUMC.

 In November 1997, the Anson County Writers' Club was presented the W. Dunlap Covington Award for Community Service by the Anson County Chamber of Commerce.
 The award, the first presented to an organization, recognized the writers' club's community projects, the annual prose and poetry contests and Sneydsborough: A Ripple in the River outdoor drama.